-Refurbishment and extension options, including project progress challenges associated with refurbishing and extending a building while it is still used to run a commercial business.
+- Refurbishment and extension options, including project progress challenges associated with refurbishing and extending a building while it is still used to run a commercial business - Constraints associated with the purchase and selling of property and land.

-The above could comprise Building Regulations Approved Documents, magazine articles to illustrate case study examples and textbooks on building structure and fabric and building services.
+The above could comprise building regulations Approved Documents, magazine articles to illustrate case study examples and textbooks on building structure and fabric and building services.